rocicorp/replicache/README.md

 Notes on correctly implementing the batch endpoint:

-* Mutations in a particular batch must be processed **serially** to ensure proper causal consistency.
+* Mutations in a particular batch **MUST** be processed serially in order to ensure proper [causal consistency](https://jepsen.io/consistency/models/causal).
 * Replicache can end up sending the same mutation multiple times.
-You **MUST** check whether the transaction has already been processed before doing so.
-* The tracked last transactionID state for a client **MUST** be updated if a transaction has been processed, whether or not the mutation was successful.
-Replicache will continue to send mutations until the server acknowledges the mutation, by returning an equal or higher `lastTxID` in the Client View request.
-* The tracked last transactionID state **MUST** be updated atomically with the rest of the changes caused by a mutation.
+You **MUST** ensure each transaction is processed only one time.
+If you have an existing idempotency token, you can send it as part of the payload of each mutation.
+Otherwise, you can use the `(clientID,txID)` pair as your idempotency token.
-* If a request cannot be handled temporarily, return the status code "RETRY".
+* If a request cannot be handled temporarily, return the status code `"RETRY"` and stop processing the batch.
 Replicache will retry starting at the next unhandled mutation.
+Only the last record in the response can be marked `RETRY`.

 #### Batch Endpoint Psuedocode